What Changes at Employee 50

 Once you near employee 50, that becomes a pain point.
 At that stage, chances are that your systems don’t integrate seamlessly, so you’re manually entering a new hire’s data in ten different systems.
 If you’re starting to dip your toes into analytics and want to run a compensation report, getting HR and payroll data in one place means exporting and consolidating at least two different spreadsheets.
 If you’re maintaining these separately, there’s a good chance that you’ll find discrepancies.

-I’ve found that most leaders (and their HR teams) just want to make better-informed decisions about people.
+Most leaders (and their HR teams) just want to make better-informed decisions about people.
 That’s really hard to do without being able to turn to a trusted, singular “source of truth” or if there is a heavy lift in getting to reliable data.

 A lot of sweat and tears go into growing your business.
 Outside of ensuring that the company does well, you’re suddenly responsible for the livelihoods of 50 or more people.
 But here’s the thing—the people are what make it all worthwhile.